General Anesthesia & Dental Sedation

 Along with IV sedation there are also different “levels” of sedation available to you in our office.
 There is nitrous oxide analgesia and oral sedation or nitrous oxide in combination with oral sedation.
 Once again, all modalities are administered and monitored by your doctor in the safety and comfort of our office environment.

-Stephen A. Bankston, Erik Belinfante, Louis S. Belinfante, Henry Blair, Thomas David, Abtin Etezadi, Jorge Gonzalez, Chris Jo, Ken Johnson, R. Paul Keim, Christopher Kragor, John P. LaBanc, Steven Levy, Rob McGhee, Richard Meaders, Donald Nunn, Paul "PJ" Schaner, Joseph Slaughter, Jonathan Threadgill, Antwan Treadway, Martin Velez, Robert Wunderle, Robert Wunderle III or Joshua Levy are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Stephen A. Bankston, Erik Belinfante, Bryan Benton, Henry Blair, Thomas David, Abtin Etezadi, Jorge Gonzalez, Chris Jo, Ken Johnson, R. Paul Keim, Christopher Kragor, John P. LaBanc, Steven Levy, Rob McGhee, Richard Meaders, Donald Nunn, Paul "PJ" Schaner, Joseph Slaughter, Jonathan Threadgill, Antwan Treadway, Martin Velez, Robert Wunderle, Robert Wunderle III or Joshua Levy are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Sedation Dentistry Advantages to Patients